EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 [//]: # ( @subsubsection menu_setup_skywire Skywire Pin Inversions )
 #### Skywire Pin Inversions

-This chunk of code reduces the baud rate of the ESP8266 from its default of 115200 to 9600.
+This chunk of code inverts the pin levels for status, wake, and reset of the modem.
-This is only needed for 8MHz boards (like the Mayfly) that cannot communicate at 115200 baud.
+This is necessary for the Skywire development board and some other breakouts.

 [//]: # ( @menusnip{setup_skywire} )